intel/iot-js-api/api/board/arduino101.md

   * MISO (Master In Slave Out) on pin 12
   * SCK (Serial Clock) on pin 13.

-Arduino 101 pins are summarized in the following table.
+Arduino 101 pins are summarized in the following table:

 |Pin name |Supported modes (channel), [other]  |
 | ---     | ---                                |